leolanese/Functional-Programming-mindset/README.md

 #### First let's recap about what are the Redux principles:

 ##### Three Principles

 <u>Redux can be described in three fundamental principles:</u>
-- Single source of truth:
+* Single source of truth:
 The state of our whole application is stored in an object tree within a single store.

-- The state is read-only:
+* The state is read-only:
 The only way to change the state is to emit an action, an object describing what happened.

-- Changes are made with pure functions:
+* Changes are made with pure functions:
 To specify how the state tree is transformed by actions, we write pure reducers.

 <sub><sub>https://redux.js.org/introduction/three-principles</sub></sub>

 ### ReactJS:

-- Using "immutability" as a principle and avoiding shared mutable DOM is the motivation for its architecture and unidirectional data flow.
+* Using "immutability" as a principle and avoiding shared mutable DOM is the motivation for its architecture and unidirectional data flow.
 </br>
-- Using immutability "read-only props" (inputs argument of a Component granting immutability and avoiding side-effects), we can also re-enforce the concept of immutability using Facebook's immutability.JS, let's remember that const declaration protects against reassignment but not against mutation.
+* Using immutability "read-only props" (inputs argument of a Component granting immutability and avoiding side-effects), we can also re-enforce the concept of immutability using Facebook's immutability.JS, let's remember that const declaration protects against reassignment but not against mutation.

 <br/>
-- The react-redux connect() function is a purely "curried" one *0
+* `The react-redux connect() function is a purely "curried"` one *0
 <br/>
-- Using "memoization" to cache the results of a component render() method, or simply the returned JSX of a functional component, so Memoization can be applied to both class and functional components, the feature is implemented has HOCs and React Hooks, using class base component .setState(previousState: {}, props: {}) to manage the state and avoid state mutations.
+* `Using "memoization" to cache the results of a component render() method`, or simply the returned JSX of a functional component, so Memoization can be applied to both class and functional components, the feature is implemented has HOCs and React Hooks, using class base component .setState(previousState: {}, props: {}) to manage the state and avoid state mutations.
-- Even more after React 16.8+ there we can use React Hooks that includes several 'use*' allow us to add functionality to functional components instead Class base components like:
+* Even more after `React 16.8+ there we can use React Hooks that includes several 'use*' allow us to add functionality to functional components` instead Class base components like:

 ```javascript
 useState(currentState: {}, newState: {}) )
 ```
 <br>
-- React's development guidelines promote the creation of stateless component so this should grant that the output of a component only depends on its 'props'.
+* `React's development guidelines promote the creation of stateless component` so this should grant that the output of a component only depends on its 'props'.
-A "stateless" component looks a lot like a "pure function", and indeed it is.
+`A "stateless" component looks a lot like a "pure function"`, and indeed it is.
 So, as we can see React promotes more Functional-Oriented than Object-Oriented practices *2
 <br/>
-- React have unidirectional data flow, but 2-way data binding can be achieved
+- `React have unidirectional data flow`, but 2-way data binding can be achieved

 ```javascript
 <input onChange(props: changed) value(props.name) />
 ```

-- React also have a commonly used lifecycle method: render()
+* React also have a commonly used lifecycle method: render()
 ```javascript
 // class component
 class MyComponent extends Component {